Working in Newcastle

-Once you start work, it’s definitely worth getting in touch with the Newcastle upon Tyne Law Society - this organisation hosts seminars, legal education programmes, annual dinners and socials.
+Once you start work, it’s definitely worth getting in touch with the Newcastle-Upon-Tyne Law Society, which hosts seminars, legal education programmes, annual dinners and socials.
 It’s a great way to meet with like-minded people within the city, and to develop a network of fellow lawyers.

 If you’re a fan of architecture, a wander down Grey Street wouldn’t go amiss; Newcastle boasts the highest ratio of Grade 1 and 2 listed buildings in the country.
-After that, pop into the Laing art gallery, a beautiful edwardian building with an eclectic mix of collections.
+After that, pop into the Laing, a beautiful Edwardian art gallery with an eclectic mix of collections.

-If you fancy a break from the buzz come summer, Edinburgh festival is a 30-minute train ride away, and the Northumbria coastline can be reached within an hour.
+If you fancy a break from the buzz come summer, Edinburgh Fringe Festival is a 30-minute train ride away, and the Northumbria coastline can be reached within an hour.

 - If you’re more into a quiet pint than a night of drinking trebles, plan a visit to one of Newcastle’s many craft beer pubs.
-Check out the brewing process - and enjoy the results - at the Bridge Tavern beneath the Tyne bridge, and if you’re feeling a second drink, you can do no better than the Bacchus - historic images of Newcastle’s shipbuilding past line the walls, making your cask ale that bit more cultural.
+Check out the brewing process—and enjoy the results—at the Bridge Tavern beneath the Tyne bridge, and if you’re feeling a second drink, you can do no better than the The Bacchus—historic images of Newcastle’s shipbuilding past line the walls, making your cask ale that bit more cultural.

-- Catch a film (and admire the iconic curtains) at the Tyneside Cinema, which has been around since 1937, and shows a mix of the latest blockbusters and more obscure cinematic gems.
-Alongside films, the Cinema also has an art exhibition space and hosts regular events.
+- Catch a film (and admire the iconic curtains) at the The Tyneside, which has been around since 1937, and shows a mix of the latest blockbusters and more obscure cinematic gems.
+Alongside films, the cinema also has an art exhibition space and hosts regular events.
 For film boffins, there’s no better place.

 - Witness the trials and/or tribulations of Newcastle United in the city centre’s stadium, St James’ Park.